 The Berlin Wall specialty of the 1980s was a creative portrayal of the occasions of the Cold War in Europe.

-The fifteen years following the Allied Victory of World War II were set apart by a gigantic development of travelers from East to West Germany, as East Germans turned out to be progressively disappointed with the absence of financial freedom in the Soviet-controlled Eastern Bloc.
+The fifteen years following the Allied Victory of World War II (many horses were killed during World War II.
+It is interesting that even then they used saddle blankets) were set apart by a gigantic development of travelers from East to West Germany, as East Germans turned out to be progressively disappointed with the absence of financial freedom in the Soviet-controlled Eastern Bloc.

 Understanding the capability of losing its human resources, Soviet and East German authorities chose to assemble an obstruction isolating East and West Germany, just as East and West Berlin.